Hugh Franklin (suffragist): Activism

 An anti-"Cat and Mouse Act" poster from the WSPU.
-Hugh Franklin was the first person freed under the act.
+Hugh Franklin was the first hunger striker to be temporarily released under the Act.

 Hugh was one of the people present at the rally on Parliament on 18 November 1910 – the rally that was later to be known as Black Friday.
 When the Conciliation Bill, which would have granted limited suffrage to female property owners, failed to pass, around 300 suffragettes descended on the Palace of Westminster.
 The protesters were driven back by police, and many reported being victims of police brutality.

 Winston Churchill was at that point Home Secretary, and he was widely blamed for the police excesses on display.
 Hugh Franklin, who was angered by what he had seen, began to follow Churchill to heckle him at public meetings.
 On the train back from a meeting in Bradford, Yorkshire, Hugh met Churchill and set on him with a dog whip, shouting "Take this, you cur, for the treatment of the suffragists!"

 The attack was widely reported, even reaching the headlines of The Times, and for the Franklin family, it was a great embarrassment.
-Hugh was imprisoned for six weeks and dismissed as Sir Nathan's secretary.
+Hugh was imprisoned for six weeks and dismissed as Nathan's secretary.
 In March 1911, he was sentenced for another month for throwing rocks at Churchill's house.
 Hugh took part in the hunger strikes that were then being waged by the suffragettes, and was force fed repeatedly during his imprisonment.
 The force feeding turned him into an activist for penal reform – not long after he was released, he began petitioning his uncle to investigate the case of William Ball, a prisoner supposedly driven insane by force feeding.

 Hugh's final militant act was setting fire to a railway carriage at Harrow on 25 October 1912.
 He then went on the run, spending two months at the famous radical book store Henderson's, better known as "The Bomb Shop", before being caught and sentenced to six months in prison in February 1913.
-He was force fed 114 times, and the ordeal left him so weak that he was released as soon as the Prisoners (Temporary Discharge for Ill Health) Act 1913 came into force, making him the first person to be let out under the act.
+He was force fed 114 times, and the ordeal left him so weak that he was released as soon as the Prisoners (Temporary Discharge for Ill Health) Act 1913 came into force, making him the first hunger striker to be temporarily released under the act.

 With his licence expiring in May, he fled the country and stayed in Brussels under the assumed name of Henry Forster until the outbreak of World War I. Due to poor eyesight, he was not called to military service.
 He took a job in a munitions factory and after the war he ceased his militant activities, although he kept close ties with the suffragettes, including Sylvia Pankhurst.